RobertFischer/hs-snowflake-checked/README.md

 This implementation allows the number of bits in the id to range from 0 bits to 255^4 bits.
 The default configuration uses 64 bits, with 40 bits used for time, 10 bits used for the counter, 8 bits used for the node id, and 6 bits for the checksum.
 The odds of a false positive on the checksum is `1/(2^checkbits)`, so the odds of a false positive in the default configuration is ~1.5%.
-This configuration can generate 1024 UIDs per millisecond per node: the 1025th request to a node for a UID in that millisecond will cause a pause in the thread for one millisecond, and then the counter will reset to 0.
-(If you need more UIDs than that, then create more generators with distinct node ids.)
+This configuration can generate 1024 UIDs per millisecond per node: the 1025th request in a given millisecond will cause a pause in the thread for one millisecond, and then the counter will reset to 0.
+(If you need more UID throughput than that, then create more generators with distinct node ids.)

 # Credit